built-on-openfin/workspace-starter/how-to/integrate-with-excel/README.md

 This example uses context to communicate the data from the Excel workbooks to any other components listening for the FDC3 messages.

-Just enter `/excel` to get a list of available workbooks.
+The list of apps in home will show the excel worksheets that are configured in manifest.fin.json.

 ![Integrate with Excel](integrate-with-excel.gif)